DUI in a Commercial Vehicle or with a CDL

 Any arrest for DUI while driving or being in actual physical control of a motor vehicle is a serious offense under Florida law.
 The consequences are more serious when the driver is in a commercial vehicle or holds a commercial driver's license.

-The CDL holder must worry about the administrative consequences that come with an administrative or "on the spot" suspension and the criminal consequence that come with the court ordered sanctions if a DUI conviction is not avoided.
+The CDL holder must worry about the administrative consequences that come with an administrative or "on the spot" suspension.
+The CDL holder must also worry about the court-ordered sanctions if a DUI conviction is not avoided.

 Under Florida law, a person can be charged with the offense of DUI in a Commercial Motor Vehicle under any of the following theories: